-Headquartered in New York City, mater mea is a website that tells the stories of women of color at the intersection of motherhood and career.
+Headquartered in New York City, mater mea is a website and community for Black women at the intersection of motherhood and career.
 The site was launched in 2012 by founder and editor-in-chief Anthonia Akitunde and founder emeritus Deborah Choi.
-By presenting a more realistic narrative of black motherhood, mater mea opens the ongoing “Can women have it all?” conversation to women of color.
+By presenting a more realistic narrative of black motherhood, mater mea opens the ongoing “Can women have it all?” conversation to black women.

 With compelling photo-driven features on women such as poet Staceyann Chin and artist Wangechi Mutu, and helpful articles addressing career, beauty and style, parenting, wellness, home, travel, and culture, mater mea reflects today’s black woman as she really is: savvy, complex, and inspirational.